Dev-Dami/Voting-App/readme.md

- # Voting App
+ # Yeshua School — Voting App

-A concise, secure voting application with separate admin and student interfaces.
-Built with Node.js, Express, MongoDB (Mongoose) and EJS templates.
-Suitable for small-to-medium school elections and similar use cases.
+An in-house voting system maintained for Yeshua School.
+This concise, secure application provides separate admin and student interfaces and is built with Node.js, Express, MongoDB (Mongoose) and EJS templates.
+It is intended for school elections and similar small-to-medium use cases.

 ## Highlights
 - Secure student authentication and voting
 - Admin dashboard for election, candidate and voter management
 - Real-time vote updates (Socket.IO)
 - Issue reporting and basic issue tracking
 ## Quick Start

 Requirements: